Celebrating the legacy of the Windrush this Black History Month

 To celebrate this important anniversary, Sutton House is hosting an exhibition about the Windrush throughout the 500 year old house, that for many years was home to Huguenot refugees from France.
 The Huguenot refugees are often considered to be the first example of mass immigration to the UK.

 Meet some of the passengers who travelled on the Empire Windrush in 1948, and learn about some of their experiences when they arrived here.
-The exhibition also features memories and recollections from our Recycled Teenagers, our over 55s community group who were formerly known here at Sutton House as the Hackney Caribbean Elders.
+The exhibition also features memories and recollections from our over 55s community group who have been known here at Sutton House as the Hackney Caribbean Elders.

 The interactive exhibition will be used with local school groups to teach them about Black history, and the important legacy of the Windrush and those who sailed in her.
 Almost 2000 school children will experience the Windrush exhibition in workshops led by facilitator Leah Cadogan.